 Give everyone an opportunity to respond to each question and identify major issues.
 The team should regularly monitor these issues as financial first aid efforts continue and circumstances evolve.

-First, the team should define its ‘mission’ - a statement of the team’s reason for being.
+The team should define its ‘mission’ - a statement of the team’s reason for being.
 The recovery leadership should have largely defined the team’s mission for it, but the team can put the mission in its own words.
 The team should use the mission to evaluate the actions it proposes to take, namely - does the action further the team’s mission?
 Using the mission as a guide, the team can develop sub-goals and metrics to show progress made.
-The recovery leadership may have already defined some of the team’s sub-goals.
-The team can put these into its own words and also develop any other sub-goals it deems necessary.
 Once the sub-goals are set, the team can make assignments to its members.

 Formulate Operating Guidelines